mdmayfield/Linux-XPS-15/Install from scratch.md

 - Install some basics like redshift, gimp, kdenlive, etc.
 - Install current wine (not 1.6?! as in LTS repos)
 - Fix /dev/sda clean message, etc.

+# On second thought

+How often am I going to be reinstalling the OS?
+More worth it to just create a step by step checklist.